 If you are a sales person then you will know the fear of the unknown, the fear of rejection, the fear of looking stupid … perhaps even the fear of being lost for words at the wrong time!

 It doesn’t mean that they go away, but it does mean that you develop approaches to deal with them, and the best way is preparation and hard work!

 When I was new to sales I had an impression that people with titles had to be super smart and I was sure I was going to make an “ass” of myself!

 “Most people think ‘selling’ is the same as ‘talking’.
-But the most effective salespeople know that listening is the most important part of their job."
-Roy Bartell
+But the most effective salespeople know that listening is the most important part of their job.”

 Here are some thoughts: